Attendance and Absence

 We understand that children get ill, but there are many minor ailments which do not require an absence from school.
 These include colds, and issues which can be managed with painkillers, such as headaches, stomach aches, sore throats, and period pains.
-We do not ask that students stay off for 48 hours following an episode of vomiting or diarrhoea, simply that they show good personal hygiene and wash their hands regularly on their return to school.
+We do not ask that students stay off for 48 hours following an episode of vomiting, simply that they show good personal hygiene and wash their hands regularly on their return to school.

 We ask that appointments are, where possible, arranged outside of school hours.
 On those occasions where this proves impossible, we will allow students to leave school to attend their appointment (if an appointment card or letter is provided), but we ask that they return to school afterwards.

 Please do not keep your child off school due to uniform issues.
 The Academy has spare uniform to lend to students on a short-term basis to allow parents/carers to rectify the situation.

 The Education (Pupil Registration) (England) 2006 Act states that “head teachers may not grant any leave of absence during term time unless there are exceptional circumstances.”
 Cathedral Academy will request penalty notices for unauthorised term time holidays.
 (Penalty amount per parent, per child is £60 if paid within 21 days, £120 if paid after this date but within 28 days.
 Please note that this money does not go to the Academy but to the local authority.
 Failure to pay a Penalty Notice could result in a parental prosecution for non-attendance.)